 - shredded coconut (for topping, optional)

 - Basmati rice, cooked according to package directions (for serving, optional)

 - In a large pot, warm oil over medium heat.
 Add onions, garlic and cilantro stalks and cook, stirring occasionally, until onions have softened, about 10 minutes.

 - Add curry paste and cook, stirring constantly, for 1 minute.
 Then add butternut squash, chickpeas, coconut milk, water and ½ teaspoon salt.
 Bring to a boil.
 Then reduce heat to low, cover and simmer until squash is tender, 35-40 minutes.

 - Uncover and continue simmering until the liquid reduces and curry reaches desired consistency.
 (This can take up to 20 minutes.)
 Then stir in peas, spinach and cilantro leaves.

 - Remove from heat and fish out cilantro stalks, if desired.
 (It's not necessary, but they are a bit stringy.)
-Season to taste with additional salt.
+Season with additional salt to taste.

 - Sprinkle with shredded coconut, if using.
 Serve with hot Basmati rice.